Satin Pellionia (Pellionia pulchra) Care, Pruning, Propagation and Common Problems

 Toxicity

 Satin Pellionia (Pellionia pulchra) is non-toxic to humans and pets as outlined by ASPCA.
-Satin Pellionia is safe to grow indoors.
+It is safe to grow in the home or office space.

 Where to Buy

-If you are looking to add Pellionia Plants to your collection, they are available online on Etsy.
+If you are looking to add Pellionia Plants to your collection, you may acquire the plants online from Etsy (Link to Etsy).

 Satin Pellionia, Pellionia pulchra